 Facebook have been changing their algorithms over the past few years and not all the posts you put out will go out to all of your Page fans anymore.
 Facebook have dramatically reduced what is referred to as the 'Organic 'Reach' of a post.
 This is in part to encourage you to pay to 'Reach' your Page fans.
 However, there are still a few things you can do to help your community see your posts without having to spend a lot.
+Why not take a look at our top five tips for a business Facebook page to make sure you're doing all the right things for your account?

 Not many people realise that once they 'Like' a Facebook page, they are not automatically going to receive all the content that the page posts.
 If however you 'Like' a page and then click on the little arrow head next to the word 'Like', a drop down box will appear.
 You then have the choice to request 'to be sent notifications of each update or not'.
 The default is set to 'All Off' so in order for you to receive the updates of that page you have to manually change it to 'All On'.
 If it’s left on ‘All Off’ then your marketing on Facebook won’t be fully reaching your target audience.